Esri/arcgis-gitops/aws/arcgis-site-core/README.md

 1. Create an EC2 key pair in the selected AWS region and set "key_name" property in the config file to the key pair name.
 Save the private key in a secure location.
 2. Set "eks_version" property to the required EKS version.
+3. If specific subnets, or more than two subnets of each type are required for EKS cluster, set "subnet_ids" property to the list of subnet IDs in the selected AWS region.
+By defult, the first two public, private, and isolated VPC subnets specified by the SSM parameters are used.
-3. Set "node_groups" property to the required node groups configuration.
+4. Set "node_groups" property to the required node groups configuration.
+5. Set "pull_through_cache" property to `false` to tufn off configuration of ECR pull through cache.
-4. Commit the changes to the `main` branch and push the branch to GitHub.
+6. Commit the changes to the `main` branch and push the branch to GitHub.
-5. Run site-k8s-cluster-aws workflow using the `main` branch.
+7. Run site-k8s-cluster-aws workflow using the `main` branch.

 ## Destroy K8s Cluster